TeYuanLiu/pre-commit-hooks/README.md

     - hook id: update-zola-post-updated-date
     - files were modified by this hook

-    Adding the updated date: 2025-12-31 to the next line of the date: 2025-01-01 in: example.md
+    example.md: adding the updated date: 2025-12-31 to the next line of the date: 2025-01-01
     ```
 1. Finished!

+## How to update

-1. In the future, update the hook if needed.
+1. Update the hooks.
     ```bash
     pre-commit autoupdate --repo https://github.com/teyuanliu/pre-commit-hooks
     ```